-How Long Do SEPA Direct Debit Payments Take?
+How long do SEPA Direct Debit payments take?

 Submissions to the banks can only be made on an interbank working day.
 Banks will not process any messages on non interbank working days.
 However, this does mean that you may receive a message on a national bank holiday which is not an interbank holiday.

 Each interbank working day has a cut-off time which can vary from bank to bank.
-If this cut-off time is early in the working day, it is recommended to submit to the banks one day before the regular schedule.

-For example 6 days before a first collection (instead of 5), and 3 days before a recurring collection (instead of 2).
+If this cut-off time is early in the working day, it is recommended to submit to the banks one day before the regular schedule, for example 6 days (instead of 5) before a first collection and 3 days (instead of 2) before a recurring collection.

 SEPA Direct Debit timings with GoCardless

-GoCardless processes all SEPA Direct Debit payments according to the fully optimized timetables above.
-GoCardless submits and retrieves messages from the banks on your behalf, complying with interbank timing and cut-off times.
-You have complete transparency on the status of your payments at any time through our dashboard or API.
+GoCardless process all SEPA Direct Debit payments according to the fully optimised timetables above.
+GoCardless submit and retrieve messages from the banks on your behalf, complying with interbank timing and cut-off times.
+You have absolute transparency on the status of your payments at any time through our dashboard or API.

-GoCardless is currently processing SEPA Direct Debit payments through the SEPA Core Direct Debit scheme.
+GoCardless are currently processing SEPA Direct Debit payments through the SEPA Core Direct Debit scheme.
 We will soon extend our SEPA Direct Debits capability to the SEPA B2B scheme.
-We will then help you to use a combination of the schemes, as appropriate, to optimize your payment process.
+We will then help you to use a combination of the schemes, as appropriate, to optimise your payment process.

 GoCardless is used by over 55,000 businesses around the world.
 Learn more about how you can improve payment processing at your business today.